Stuffed Acorn Squash

 Notes

-• Can I use another kind of rice?
-Any type of rice can be used.
+• Rice- Any type of rice can be used.
 I like the wild blends because they are heartier and more colorful and make a beautiful display.
 However, white, jasmine, brown, or another variety can be used as well.

-• How long will this keep?
-If stored in an airtight container in the refrigerator, it should keep about 4-7 days.
+• Storage- Store in an airtight container in the refrigerator for about 4-7 days.
+I haven't tried freezing it.

-• Do you have more vegan holiday recipes?
-I sure do!
-Check out my 21 Vegan Holiday Recipes post for more ideas.
+• Holiday Recipes- Check out my 21 Vegan Holiday Recipes post for more ideas.

 Nutrition